-5.0 PROPOSED FINDING
+7.0 PROPOSED FINDING

-LAHD has prepared this Recirculated Draft IS/MND to address the environmental effects of the proposed Project.
-Based on the analysis provided in this Recirculated Draft IS/MND, LAHD finds that the proposed Project would not have a significant effect on the environment.
+LAHD has prepared this Final IS/MND to address the environmental effects of the proposed Project.
+Based on the analysis provided in this Final IS/MND, LAHD finds that the proposed Project would not have a significant effect on the environment with incorporation of the mitigation measure described in this document.

-6.0 PREPARERS AND CONTRIBUTORS
+8.0 PREPARERS AND CONTRIBUTORS

-6.1 LAHD
+8.1 LAHD